 Each link is set in HTML language and looks like this:

-a href: This attribute is used in HTML to specify that the link is a link.
+a href: This attribute is used in HTML to specify that it is a link.

 target: This attribute can be used to specify that the link should be opened within a new tab.
-This attribute is not mandatory, however.
+However, this attribute is not mandatory.

 What makes a good backlink?